Analysis on issues that transcend borders and transform how people, business, and governments engage the world.

 The Chicago Council on Global Affairs is an independent, nonpartisan organization.
 All statements of fact and expressions of opinion in blog posts are the sole responsibility of the individual author(s) and do not necessarily reflect the views of the Council.

-The Chicago Council on Global Affairs is engaging the public and thought leaders in dialogue critical to the 2016 elections.
-In part one of our “Election 2016: America in the World” video series, find out what global issues are top of mind for the public with one month left to go.
+The Chicago Council on Global Affairs is engaging the public and thought leaders in dialogue critical to the 2016 presidential election.
+In part two of our “Election 2016: America in the World” video series, find out what the public thinks America's role in the world should be.

 Rosana Schaack, founder and executive director of the NGO Touching Humanity in Need of Kindness (THINK), spoke at the Council on September 22.
 She sat down with us one-on-one to talk about what drives her work.